Mike Tyson boasted a fantastic array of knockouts. World Boxing News reveals what his former trainer says is the best.

-Overseeing the early stages of Tyson’s development, Atlas was certainly an integral part of a dream team that distilled the fundamentals of being an animal into ‘Iron’ Mike.
+Overseeing the early stages of Tyson’s development, Atlas was an integral part of a dream team that distilled the fundamentals of being an animal into ‘Iron’ Mike.

-Just two years later, Mike became ‘The Baddest Man on the Planet’ and scored his greatest stoppage on the night of his ‘coming out party’ – according to Atlas.
+Two years later, Mike became ‘The Baddest Man on the Planet’ and scored his greatest stoppage on the night of his ‘coming out party’ – according to Atlas.

-“You know, behind the ear and on the temple.
-Different areas, like the liver for body shots.
+“You know, behind the ear and on the temple – different areas, like the liver, for body shots.

 “This was a shot on the temple.
-There was no other opening so he hit him with the left hook on the temple.
+There was no other opening, so he hit him with the left hook on the temple.

-“That’s what that was and that was the coming out.
+“That’s what that was, and that was the coming out.
 That was the star going on Broadway and saying, ‘I am a star!'”